Skip to main content

 • the schema;

-TMM supports localization for name and labels, using a syntax like the following (en is ISO 639-1 language code for English, it for Italian):
+TMM supports localization for name, labels and hints, using a syntax like the following (en is ISO 639-1 language code for English, it for Italian):

 {